 “"We have a message for politicians in Florida, and across the country: You cannot strip health care from thousands of people and expect to get away with it.”

 Washington, D.C. – Planned Parenthood today filed its sixteenth lawsuit since July to protect or expand access to care at its health centers.
 In the suit filed today in Florida, Planned Parenthood has asked a federal district court to protect patient privacy and access to both health care and education for thousands of Floridians by blocking restrictions signed into law by Governor Rick Scott in March.
 If the restrictions go into full effect as scheduled on July 1, the law would bar access to birth control, breast and cervical cancer screenings, and other care for more than 6,600 Title X patients and more than 20,000 STI tests through the CDC STI Prevention Program.
 In an unprecedented invasion of patient privacy, the law also mandates that state officials review the health records of at least half of all women who have an abortion.
-For a copy of the filed complaint seeking relief, please click here.

 Since July, politicians inat least 24 states have taken action to “defund” Planned Parenthood and block access to care at its health centers.
 This unprecedented wave of attacks could have devastating consequences for women, men and young people across the country.
 According to the Congressional Budget Office, if patients who rely on public health programs are blocked from coming to Planned Parenthood, up to 650,000 people would face decreased access to health care in just a one-year period.